Shaheen Public Sec. School Handwara

-Shaheen Public Secondary School Handwara, commonly known as SPSS Handwara, is an academic and professional Private School in Handwara town of Jammu and Kashmir's Kupwara district.
+Shaheen Public Secondary School Handwara, commonly known as SPSS Handwara, is an academic and professional Private School in the Handwara, a town in the Kupwara district of the Kashmir Valley in Jammu and Kashmir, India.
 It is one of the oldest institutions of secondary education in Handwara.
 It has been upgraded to Secondary Level in 2008.
 It was established in 2002 and is recognised by J&K Board Of School Education.

 History

 The school was founded on 13 March 2002 by Pirzada Shabir Ahmad.
 It is a private secondary school.
 It is recognised by J&K Board Of School Education vide renewed registration order no. 131- Aff of 2018 dated 15-10-2018.
 It has been upgraded to Secondary Level in 2008.
 It is located in Handwara, Kupwar, Jammu and Kashmir.